aliceliang/aliceliang.github.io/_posts/2014-02-05-applying-dance-concepts-to-life.md

 It would be a true statement to say that as a result of dancing, I have become more self aware, a better communicator, and better at identifying the root cause of issues.

 For context, here's my dance background.
 In high school, I took a high school dance class to get out of physical education classes.
 Then I took a ballet class at my dance studio with a friend.
-When I got to UC Berkeley, I joined [UC Berkeley Ballroom Dancing][1] and quickly succumbed to [addiction][2].
+When I got to UC Berkeley, I joined [Berkeley Ballroom][1] and quickly succumbed to [addiction][2].
 After that, it was more and more, and I started salsa dancing two years into starting ballroom.
-A year later, it was blues.
-Now I've been dancing for 6 years now, and I don't see myself stopping anytime in the near future.
+A year after starting salsa, it was blues.
+I've dabbled in west coast swing, some bachata, kizomba and argentine tango.
+It's been 6 years since I've started dancing ballroom now, and I don't see myself stopping anytime in the near future.
 I'm still dancing ballroom and blues maybe..
 10 hours every week.
 [1]: http://www.ucbd.org/
 [2]: http://www.youtube.com/watch?v=Z_f7OioT2Gg